raspberrypilearning/dojo-mentoring/en/quiz1/question_3.md

   --- /feedback ---

-- ( ) "Let's do a quick brainstorm with a pen and paper and see what we come up with."
+- ( ) "You're a boy so you must like football.
+Make a football themed project"

   --- feedback ---
-It’s important to encourage Ninja's own ideas, but you may need to act as a catalyst to help draw those ideas out.
+Avoid making assumptions about what a young person is interested in based on their gender, appearance or other traits.
+It’s important to encourage Ninja's own ideas.
+You may need to act as a catalyst to help draw those ideas out.
+You can suggest broad topics like "Food" or "Activities" and let them brainstorm topics related to things they are interested in.

   --- /feedback ---

 - (x) "What kind of things would you like to make?
-We can look through our Project's website and see what you could create."
+We can look through our Project's website and see what you might like to create."

   --- feedback ---